bo-rc/cs241/OS-Three-Easy-Pieces.md

 request to the server to fetch the file’s attributes to check if the file is the latest version.
   * by checking the modification time stamp.

+Bombarding the server with `GETATTR` requests problem:
+* make common case fast: often there is only one client working on a specific file: an **attribute cache** was added to each client.
+ * The attributes for a particular file were placed in the cache when the file was first accessed, and then would timeout after a certain amount of time (say 3 seconds).
+Thus, during those three seconds, all file accesses would determine that it was OK to use the cached file and thus do so with no network communication with the server.